AbigailMcbride8683524/mils/README.md

 Updated README with new instructions - build 364 Optimized algorithm for better efficiency - 482
 Fixed memory management issue - 439
+Added new feature for better user experience - v9.5.2